Flights for the Advancement of Science and Technology (FAST)

 It includes both cash and in-kind contributions.

-I am preparing a proposal as a PI in response to this FAST AO and was wondering if I can participate in another FAST AO proposal as a co-investigator?
+I am preparing a proposal as a Principal Investigator (PI) in response to this FAST AO and was wondering if I can participate in another FAST AO proposal as a co-investigator?

 Is it correct that once a project is funded in whole or in part under this particular FAST AO that no further funding from CSA is permitted?